pingles/cascading.neo4j/README.md

 ## TODO

-* Specify field names when persisting properties on Nodes.
-Will be useful given Cascalog prefixes with ? and !
+* empty or null property value should not be stored
-* What to do WRT SinkMode.REPLACE etc.
+* What to do WRT SinkMode.REPLACE etc. if the node already exist in index